spirit-code/spirit/ui-qt/README.md

 UI - QT
 ------------

-This is a QT5 user interface implementing the **core** and the **gl** library.
-It enables the user to control parameters during simulations and provides a live visualisation of the spin systems.
+This is a QT5 user interface making use of the **core** and the **VFRendering** libraries.
+It enables the user to control parameters during simulations and provides a powerful live visualisation of the spin systems.

 ### Widgets
-This UI implements *MainWindow*, which is derived from *QMainWindow* as the central element.
-The simulation can be chosen and started and stopped from there.
-Via the file menu, one can also import and export e.e. spin configurations.
+The available calculation methods and optimizers, starting and stopping the calculation as well as the switching between images are implemented in `ControlWidget`.
+Via the file menu, one can import and export e.g. spin configurations.
-The *Spin Widget* wraps the **gl** librarys visualisation and provides user interaction.
+The `Spin Widget` wraps the **VFRendering** library's visualisation capabilities and provides user interaction.
-The remaining widgets are used to control parameters and are packed into a *QDockWidget*, meaning they are repositionable and can be toggled.
+The remaining widgets are used to control parameters and view output.
+They are packed into a `QDockWidget`, meaning they are repositionable and can be toggled.

 ### ui files
 The *ui* folder contains QT-specific xml files, which can be edited using